eroc123/obsidian-notes/Physics/4 - Forces, density and pressure/Couple.md

 - Opposite in direction
 - Perpendicular to the distance between them
 - Resultant force of 0, object does not accelerate but it does turn (according to [[Newton's Second law|F=ma]])
+- Distance is not 0
+- C

 ###### Torque
 - Is the moment of a couple (Nm)
-- $τ=Nm$ (where N is one of the forces and m is perpendicular distance between the forces)
+- $τ=Nm$ (where N is one of the forces and m is perpendicular distance between the force